Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

 \subsection{Periodic Demand Estimation}

-We divide the results related to periodic demand estimation into two parts.
+\greta{Before diving into the results for the periodic demand estimation problem, we recall some important details.
+In the \textbf{PDE} program \eqref{eq:objP1}-\eqref{eq:last_P}, the decision variables relate to the periodic demand estimate $\hat{\mathbf{y}}^{\text{p}}$, defined as a mapping from the demand forecasts.
+It serves as a parameter of the SND problem at the second level, \textbf{BP}, defining the services offered by the carrier at each period of the tactical horizon.
+The third level \textbf{wBP} corresponds to the flow problem with fixed services but where the demand (and hence flow variables) differs from the periodic demand estimate.
+The matrix of demand forecasts, $\hat{\mathbf{Y}}$ is an input to \textbf{wBP}.
+Our objective is to analyze the impact of the periodic demand estimate.
+That is, the costs resulting from selecting a specific $\hat{\mathbf{y}}^{\text{p}}$ to solve \textbf{BP} and \textbf{wBP}.
+We therefore} divide the results into two parts.
 The purpose is to disentangle the errors associated with the periodic demand estimation from those associated with the demand forecasts.
-The two parts are briefly described in the following: \begin{itemize} \item \textbf{Analysis~1: the impact of periodic demand estimation}.
+The two parts are briefly described in the following: \begin{itemize} \item \textbf{Analysis~1: \ef{T}he impact of periodic demand estimation}.
 We assume we have no forecast errors, i.e., the carrier knows perfectly the demand to come for the planning horizon.
-The periodic demand is estimated with the mappings~\eqref{eq:max_periodic}-\eqref{eq:q3_periodic} from historical data (ground truth values) and we compute the tactical costs generated by those periodic demands. \item \textbf{Analysis~2: the impact of imperfect demand forecasts}.
-We estimate the periodic demands from the forecasts obtained with the AR and FFNN-W models.
+The periodic demand is estimated with the mappings~\eqref{eq:max_periodic}-\eqref{eq:q3_periodic} from historical data (ground truth values) and we compute the tactical costs generated by those periodic demands. \item \textbf{Analysis~2: \ef{T}he impact of imperfect demand forecasts}.
+We estimate the periodic demands from forecasts obtained with the AR and FFNN-W models.
 We compute the associated tactical costs and compare them to Analysis~1. \end{itemize}

 We consider two demand instances -- $I1$ and $I2$ -- from the test set of the forecasting models.
-They are from two distinct periods: $I1$ corresponds to end of spring and beginning of summer, from May 6th to July 14th, 2019 and I2 corresponds to end of summer and beginning of fall, from July 29th to October 6th, 2019.
+They are from two distinct periods: $I1$ \ef{covers a spring/summer period} \ef{(}May 6th to July 14th, 2019\ef{) while $I2$} \ef{covers a summer/fall period} \ef{(}July 29th to October 6th, 2019\ef{)}.
 Both instances have $K=170$ commodities and a tactical planning horizon of $T=10$ weeks.
 Instance $I2$ corresponds to a busier period for the carrier: Figure~\ref{fig:I2_vs_I1} shows the difference of the total demand summed over all commodities of $I2$ at each week relative to the total demand of $I1$.
 We note that the total demand for $I2$ can be up to 20\% higher than its $I1$ counterpart.